marcos-brasil/react-table-example/README.md

 |--- |--- |--- |--- |--- |--- |--- |--- |--- |

-This project is showing off my wsk-react-di with less version of bootstrap (and some jquery hack, off-course :)
+This project is showing off my wsk-react-di with less version of bootstrap (and some jquery hack, off-course :) to create a prototype of super-table

-You can sort rows in the tables or filter them out.
-Clicking (or touching) at the head of the collumn will bring a popover with some filtering options.
+You can sort rows in the tables or filter them out by clicking (or touching) at the head of the collumn.
+It will bring a popover with a list with the checked rows.

-Note that the order on the filter will reflect the current sorting of the table and that each table are complete isolated from each other
+Note that the order on the filter will reflect the current sorting of the table dynamicaly.
+And that each table are complete isolated from each other

 ## Quickstart